Berkeley-MDes/tdf-fa24-chantalmartinez/README.md

 **Reflection**

-Hello, here are my experiments in ZeroWidth!
+Hello, this week we successfully finished project 2 and went on to the third project of the semester.
+Here are my experiments in ZeroWidth:

 <img width="1000" alt="Experiments" src="assets/Experiments.png">